 So, what do shrimps have that fruits or veggies don’t?

 Well, one thing this shellfish is full of is protein.
-Largely speaking, most seafood out there contains protein, which makes them the perfect source of calories for anyone who’s on their feet a lot.
+Generally speaking, most seafood is high in protein, which makes it a great source of essential nutrients for active individuals.

 And chickens have their fair share of activities that they have to fulfill; with roosters guarding their hens, and the hens working to produce eggs.